Autumn in Orkney is a special time of year. It's a season full of dramatic light, stunning sunsets, wild weather and so much more.

-Things settle into a calmer way of life too after the whirlwind of summer activity, giving you the perfect chance to visit some of our sites in solitude.
+Things slow down too after the whirlwind of summer activity, giving you the perfect chance to visit some of our sites in solitude.

 After the summer season, the autumn months take on a completely different feel.
-Visitors can truly indulge in some peace and quiet across a range of stunning sites; why not take in a September sunset at the Ring of Brodgar or brave the beach at Skaill after visiting Skara Brae?
-There is still time to visit places like Tomb of the Eagles and Skaill House before they close for the winter too.
+Visitors can truly indulge in some peace and quiet across a range of stunning sites; why not take in a sunset at the Ring of Brodgar or brave the beach at Skaill after visiting Skara Brae?
+There is still time to visit places like Tomb of the Eagles and Skaill House in October before they close for the winter too.
+You could explore Orkney's fascinating Viking and wartime history too.

 The weather in Orkney during autumn can be changeable to say the least.
 Come prepared for anything, but also be ready to retreat indoors if you need to!
-Don’t worry though, there’s still plenty of historical delights to be found with a roof over your head.
+Even if the worst comes to the worst, there are still plenty of historical delights to be found with a roof over your head.

-The Orkney Museum in Kirkwall is open throughout the year, with the Stromness Museum open until the end of October, and both are full of fantastic collections, exploring more than 5000 years of history.
-You can visit heritage centres in Eday, Flotta, North Ronaldsay, Papa Westray, Rousay, Sanday, Shapinsay and Westray.
+The Orkney Museum in Kirkwall and the Stromness Museum are open throughout the year, with fantastic collections focusing on more than 5000 years of history.
+You can also visit heritage centres in Eday, Flotta, North Ronaldsay, Papa Westray, Rousay, Sanday, Shapinsay and Westray.
 All are full of information and artefacts exploring island life.
 Don’t forget places like Ness Battery and St Magnus Cathedral too, where guided tours are available to engage and inspire you.

 Orcadians have always enjoyed a good story.
 Tall tales told by the fireside in old crofts have been passed down through the generations, and now that oral tradition is celebrated every year at the Orkney Storytelling Festival.